Portugal Cycling Holiday Douro Valley

 The certificate is awarded to companies that commit to certain safety standards and make sure that their local partners also meet them.
 By training staff and adhering to strict hygiene and cleaning requirements, the greatest possible safety is created for guests.

 The start of your journey.
-(Transfer from the airport or hotel at approx. noon.)
-On your way from Porto airport to the easternmost point of your holiday - Miranda do Douro, enjoy the beautiful landscape and scenery that unfold along the way like a painting of green trees and grey and brown rocks, hills and mountains, crowned by a blue sky.
-The Douro River Canyon and its over 200 meter-high cliffs also offers a fascinating landscape.
-The small town of Miranda do Douro, with its typical whitewashed houses, its Roman origins and narrow cobbled streets, deserves an exploratory walk.
+On your way from Porto airport to the easternmost point of your holiday - Miranda do Douro, enjoy the beautiful landscape and scenery along the way.
+The landscape of the Douro River Canyon and its over 200-meter-high cliffs is also fascinating.
+After you arrive, enjoy a walk around the small town of Miranda do Douro, with its typical whitewashed houses and narrow cobbled streets.

-Day 2: Miranda do Douro to Mogadouro (Cycling 47 km / 30 miles)
+Day 2: Miranda do Douro to Sendim – Walks through the Natural Park, visits to picturesque villages (Cycling 47 km / 30 miles)

-Day 2, the first stage of your biking holiday takes you through the International Douro Nature Reserve, a gentle highland plateau known for its wilderness and landscapes.
+The first stage of your biking holiday takes you through the International Douro Nature Reserve, a gentle highland plateau known for its wilderness and landscapes.
 The stretch you shall cycle will take you across a quiet land, populated by over 170 species of birds, wild boar and the occasional Iberian wolf.
 Even the goats and cattle make little noise.
 In the sky overhead, you may see a rare Golden Eagle or an Egyptian vulture.
+Picknick included.

 Medium Tour: 47 km | 311 m elevation gain | 100% paved